-In this guide, we will go through how to install and configure Git on an Ubuntu server.
-We will cover how to install the software two different ways:
+In this tutorial, you will install and configure Git on an Ubuntu server.
+We will cover two different methods to install the software: using the built-in apt

 Simplify deploying applications with DigitalOcean App Platform.
 Deploy directly from GitHub in minutes.